beppu/blog/content/post/org-mode-basics.md

 ```

 There are advanced org-mode users who use this to do a form of literate
-programming, but I have note tried doing that yet.
+programming, but I have not tried doing that yet.

 There are many things I haven't tried yet in org-mode.
 For the curious, there is
 a very thorough manual that you can read at: